gbdev/pandocs/src/MBC3.md

 # MBC3

-(max 4 MiB ROM, 64 KiB RAM, and Timer)
+(max 4 MiB ROM, 64 KiB RAM, and timer)

-Beside for the ability to access up to 2MB ROM (128 banks), and 32KB RAM (4 banks), the MBC3 also includes a built-in Real Time Clock (RTC).
-The RTC requires an external 32.768 kHz Quartz Oscillator, and an external battery (if it should continue to tick when the Game Boy is turned off).
+Beside for the ability to access up to 4 MiB ROM (256 banks) and 64 KiB RAM (8 banks), the MBC3 also includes a built-in Real Time Clock (RTC), sometimes referred to as the timer.
+The RTC requires an external 32.768 kHz quartz crystal oscillator, and an external battery (if it should continue to tick when the Game Boy is turned off).
+All official MBC3 releases utilize cartridge RAM and a battery, but a few DMG games don't use the timer and therefore lack the crystal.

+There are (at least) four different versions of this MBC that can be distinguished by the print on the chip itself: MBC3, MBC3A, MBC3B and MBC30.
+Only the latter supports the full 4 MiB of ROM and 64 KiB of RAM whereas the other three can only access half of that.
+The MBC30 is only found in the Japanese _Pocket Monsters: Crystal Version_, which is also the only release with the full 64 KiB of RAM (8 banks).
+No game uses the full 4 MiB.

+The different versions of the chip are not distinguished in the cartridge header, not even the MBC30.

 ## Memory